Last Updated on April 17, 2022 by

 Why are Michigan colors maize and blue?

 The two colors are officially adopted as the school color and are ably represented on the university flag.
-In finer detail, the blue part was described as the ‘blue of the summer sky’ while the yellow part as the ‘yellow of the ripe corn’.
+In finer detail, the blue part was described as the ‘blue of the summer sky’ while the yellow part was the ‘yellow of the ripe corn’.

 Closing the thoughts